abbbi/vircpt/README.md

 # qemu-img create -f qcow2 backup-sda.qcow2 2097152B && nbdcopy -p 'nbd+unix:///sda?socket=/var/tmp/vircpt.12377' -- [ qemu-nbd -f qcow2 backup-sda.qcow2 ]
 ```

-## Boot a system from a checkpoint
+## Boot the system from a checkpoint

 An exported checkpoint can also be booted, this is useful for things like: